thiagobrunoms/enterprise-alumni/README.md

 ### Video Demo

-A video with the running solution has been recorded and is available [here](https://www.loom.com/share/e846575dbf224a9a83f9d1500cc31e6a).
+A new video with the running solution has been recorded and is available [here](https://www.loom.com/share/e846575dbf224a9a83f9d1500cc31e6a).
 The CRUD project requirement and the bonus task (session management) are completed.

 ### Important Notes